Reflections on the design, applications and implementations of the normative specification language eFLINT: Discussion and Future Work

-As possible future work, we envision a new design of a norm specification language which comprises a computational core language and one or more legal surface-level languages.
-The experiences gained during the development of eFLINT, reported in this paper, make it possible to identify a minimal computational core that is still completed with respect to the identified requirements.
-The motivation behind such a (re-)design is twofold.
-One motivation is improving usability for legal and domain experts by offering a more tailored experience.
+As possible future work, we envisage a norm specification language which comprises an intermediate language and one or more legal surface-level languages.
+The experiences gained during the development of eFLINT, reported in this paper, make it possible to identify a minimal computational core that is complete with respect to the requirements.
+One motivation behind such a (re-)design is improving usability for legal and domain experts by offering a more tailored experience and potentially allowing both experts to work on the same specification.
 For example, a keyword such as \lstinline-Syncs with- should be hidden as we should not require legal experts to think about transition system semantics.
-A rule-based syntax (top, in the fragment below) can be used to express the relation between \lstinline+raise-hand+ and \lstinline+place-bid+ without \lstinline-Extend- and \lstinline-Syncs with- (bottom) as follows:
+A rule-based syntax can be used to express the relation between \lstinline+raise-hand+ and \lstinline+place-bid+ without \lstinline-Syncs with- as follows:

 {